altruios/namshubettulpa/public/namshubettuple/redeye.md

 ~A swirling cloud of color poured out of the horn.~ ~And behind her Gerald Whitewater was there to capture that with a jar.~ *He closed the lid - and took the horn from Martha.*
-"Just in case we forgot something,"
+"G::Just in case we forgot something,"
-~Gerald said.~
 *Taking both carefully while also balancing a clipboard under his arm.*
-"Same time frame as before - what was it this time?"
+"A::Same time frame as before - what was it this time?"
-~Alacira asked.~
-"What?"
+"M::What?"
-"What was the thing in your head posing as this time?"
+"A::What was the thing in your head posing as this time?"
-"An alien"
+"M::An alien"
 ~The words came to her - remembering that movie.~ *Alacira nodded, moving back to the center of the ship, and Martha followed.*
-"That thing...
+"A::That thing...
 It’s not what you see, it’s just wearing a costume.
 Don’t make assumptions about what’s underneath based on what it wears.
 Where to gerald?"
 *Gerald stumbled about - shifting the horn and clipboard’s place.*
 *He lifted a few pages,*
-"13,i4...
+"G::13,i4...
 You’ll have a navigator this time, make sure to stay with him - alright?"
-~He said just as they reached the elevator.~ "Navigator?"
-~Martha asked.~
+~They reached the elevator at the end of the narrow hall.~ "M::Navigator?"
-"Grab the railing"
+"A::Grab the railing"
-*Alacira said - punching in the numbers on the panel.*
+*Alacira punched in the numbers on the panel.*
-"He’s waiting at the entrance"
+"A::He’s waiting at the entrance"
-*Gerald said - shuffling the horn between his legs.*
+*Gerald shuffed the horn between his legs.*
 *He tucked in the clipboard back under his armpit as they ascended.*
 *He placed his hand on the railing.*
 *Martha fell into the side of the elevator.*